 Adults have a highly sophisticated way of perceiving the outside world which enables them to record and digest information from their environment.
-Depending on age, the ability of children to perceive information is assimilated and developed differently (Pieper, 1990).
+Depending on age, the ability of children to perceive information develops differently (Pieper, 1990).

 The theories of Jean Piaget are often considered when trying to explain children's behaviour patterns in road traffic that differentiated between the following four levels of development (Neuman-Opitz, 2008):